Trane XL16i Central Air Conditioner

 |Model Number||SEER||BTUs per Hour|

 Extended warranties are also available for purchase.
-Extended warranty coverage includes transferability if the unit is sold, as well as longer basic coverage.
+Extended warranty coverage includes transferability if the unit is sold and may cover labor and other costs not covered by the manufacturer's limited warranty.
 An extended warranty can be bought any time in the first five years of ownership.